Isaac Hughes (footballer)

 Isaac Robert Hughes (born 25 March 2004) is a professional footballer who plays for Wellington Phoenix.
 Born in England, he represented New Zealand at youth international level.

 Club career

 Youth career

 Hughes played for both the Bolton Wanderers and Crewe Alexandra academies before moving to New Zealand at the age of 9.

 Wellington Phoenix

 Hughes made his Wellington Phoenix debut on 27 August 2023 against Melbourne City in the Australia Cup as a second-half substitute.
 On 13 September 2023, Hughes signed a two-year contract with the first team after captaining the reserves side.
 After 10 appearances for the Nix and one season, Hughes signed a three-year contract extension with the Wellington Phoenix, committing to the club through until the end of the 2027-28 A-League.

+Hughes made his 50th appearance for the Phoenix in the Kiwi Derby vs Auckland FC in matchday 18 on 21st February 2026.

 International career

 Hughes was selected for the New Zealand U20s in the 2022 OFC U-19 Championship.
 He made his debut against Cook Islands in the opening game.
 Hughes scored one goal in the tournament against Tahiti in the semi-finals.
 Hughes was also called up for the 2023 FIFA U-20 World Cup where he started 3 of New Zealand's games.

 Hughes made his debut for U23 on 23 March 2023 against China.
 He was selected in the squad for the 2023 OFC Men's Olympic Qualifying Tournament where he made one appearance.

 Hughes was selected for the OlyWhites Paris 2024 Olympics squad but did not make an appearance.